 An estimated 13,000 asylum requests have been filed since March, creating a backlog that understaffed officials in Greece have been unable to handle.

-Each asylum request takes up to four months to process, creating friction among those stranded in detention centres such as Moria, while opposition to the arrivals appears to be growing, the newspaper reported.
+Each asylum request takes up to 4 months to process, creating friction among those stranded in detention.